Bricol1982/awesome-swgoh.github.io/index.md

-## awesome-swgoh - awesome list of tools and resources
+## Community-maintained list of SWGoH tools and resources, all in one place